llefebure/un-general-debates/README.md

 This code uses `gensim`'s wrapper to the original C++ implementation to train DTMs.
 See the [docs](https://radimrehurek.com/gensim/models/wrappers/dtmmodel.html) for instructions on setup.
 You will need to either download a precompiled binary or build one manually.

 To train a DTM on this dataset, refer to `scripts/train_dtm.py`.
 Note that the inference takes quite a while: almost 8 hours for me on a n1-standard-2 (2 vCPUs, 7.5 GB memory) instance on Google Cloud Platform.
 The script will save the model and a copy of the processed data into `models/`, and you can use the notebook `notebooks/DTM.ipynb` to explore the learned topics.

+### Semantic Hashing

+The paper [Variational Deep Semantic Hashing for Text Documents](https://arxiv.org/pdf/1708.03436.pdf) presents an interesting method for hashing documents using a deep generative model.
+I implemented the unsupervised version of the model that uses a VAE to encode a TFIDF vector and decode a softmax distribution over the vocabulary.